druellan/atom-package-list/readme.md

 ## Atom.io Packages
-I'm building my Atom environment for HTML/CSS/LESS/Javascript/PHP, that usually means: test a lot of packages to find the ones that provide top functionality, play nice with Atom and are compatible with each other.
-This is a list of packages I decided to keep, test and explore in the future.
+A rich Atom environment for HTML/CSS/LESS/Javascript/PHP usually means to test a lot of packages to find the ones that provide top functionality, play nice with Atom and are compatible with each other.
+This is a list of packages I decided to keep, others I'm testing and a couple I want to explore in the future.

 #### Language Syntax